Corporate venture capital: Types of investments

-(c) Xenon, a leading Canadian biopharmaceutical company that aims to treat a broad range of major human diseases by isolating the genes that underlie these disorders and identifying drugs that target these genes.

-Many of these venture arms of larger organizations thus consider themselves financial investors in strategic areas of interest.
-These areas nearly always include the focus of their parent companies, but often are much broader than just the parent organization's specific focus.

 Reasons for Investing

 There are a number of reasons for which a healthcare-related company chooses to pursue corporate venture capital, both strategic and financial.
 While most healthcare corporate venture capital companies or divisions seek to at least be budget neutral to their parent companies, strategic reasons are generally stronger motivators than financial ones.

 One primary strategic reason many healthcare-related CVCs cite for investing is to seek new directions and develop new products.
 For this reason the focus of most CVC units is broader than their parent company, as stated previously.
 CVC fund managers usually will examine a broad array of investment opportunities that are related to some degree to the activities of their parent company in the hopes that the technologies developed will complement the product line of the parent company or even lead the parent company into an area of the industry in which it previously had not been occupied.

 Another strategic motivation for engaging in corporate venture capital activities is to supplement and support the activities of the parent company.
 While all of the companies which were researched (with the exception of De Novo Ventures) also had research and development divisions and were actively pursuing improvements to their products, the leadership of these firms recognize that developments reached by other companies could certainly be helpful to them.
 This occurs most often when the firm in which the CVC division invests is focused on products or services that are fairly similar to those produced or offered by the parent company.
 This rationale applies not just to improvements on the products a company makes, but also the process by which it makes them.
 In fact, interviews with top executives at one firm reveal that the improvement of manufacturing processed is very much a consideration in their investments.